stefanschneider/docker/docs/project/test-and-docs.md

 6. Restart your container and try your test again.

-## Testing just the Windows client
+## Testing the Windows client against a Linux daemon

-This explains how to test the Windows client on a Windows server set up as a development environment.
+This explains how to test the Windows client from a Windows machine set up as a development environment.
 You'll use the **Git Bash** came with the Git for Windows installation.  **Git Bash** just as it sounds allows you to run a Bash terminal on Windows.